Naseem-DataAnalytics/Causal_Analysis_Project/README.md

 ---
 ## 🚀 How to Reproduce
 1. Clone this repository.
-2. Download the Olist dataset and place the necessary CSV files in the `data/` folder.
+2. Download the dataset from Kaggle: [Olist Brazilian E-Commerce Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)
+3. Place the necessary CSV files in the `data/` folder.
-3. Open the `.Rproj` file in RStudio.
+4. Open the `.Rproj` file in RStudio.
-4. Run the `report.Rmd` file.
+5. Run the `report.Rmd` file.